pygame-community/pygame-ce/docs/reST/ref/transform.rst

    Surface.
 This destination surface must have the same dimensions (width, height) and depth and format as the source Surface.

    Using box blur will be faster than gaussian blur.
-The blur radius and smooth level increase calculation time.
+A higher blur radius will be smoother but will be slower.

    .. versionadded:: 2.5.0